w3cping/blog-posts/privacy-anti-patterns.md

 niche use-cases, being made globally available (e.g. third-party code, third-party frames, without permission prompt, user gesture, or user notification, etc).
-Many of these powerful new browser capabilities end up beneficial to users on only a small number of websites, but leveraged for [passive](https://panopticlick.eff.org) [fingerprinting](https://browserleaks.com) on a large number of websites.
+Many of these powerful new browser capabilities end up being beneficial to users on only a small number of websites, but leveraged for [passive](https://panopticlick.eff.org) [fingerprinting](https://browserleaks.com) on a large number of websites.